 Of course, you can also mix and match these various features into a data package.
 This is where you'll often see a data package of 2GB cap and bandwidth of 100mb/s with no tethering and a "free modem" for only $59.00/month.

 This consumer analogy works almost the same way on the content publisher side, too, with a few more caveats.

 - Data Storage is the price you, the publisher, might pay to store your data.

 - Data Cap is the maximum amount of data you can publish before you start paying overage fees.

 - Bandwidth is the potential amount of data you can send to your users at once.
-Another worth you may hear is throughput which isn't the potential amount of data but the actual amount of data you can send at once.
+Another word you may hear is throughput, which is the actual amount of data you can send at once.
 Often, the higher the throughput, the higher the cost.

 - Mounts are the number of access points you provide users who may want to connect to your service.
-Mount points are often organized by a theme such as "region" or "stream quality".
-Mounts are often charged on a monthly basis.
+Mount points are often organized by a theme such as "region" or "stream quality."
+Mounts are charged every month.

-- Endpoint are the URL's you use to offer access your data.
-For example
+- Endpoint is the URLs you use to offer access to your data.
+For example,

 http://cnd.domain.com/128bit_music.mp3offers a 128kbps of music.
-Endpoint are often billed by the number of requests.
+Each endpoint is often billed by the volume of requests.